 - Content writing helps them gather information, learn, and build trust in your brand so they confidently can take action later

 Content writing and copywriting function together in a loop, of sorts.
-Your content drives leads to a sales page (which contains copy), for example.
-In addition, your copywriting may drive leads to get more information via your content before they buy.
+Your content drives leads on a sales page (which contains copy), for example.
+In addition, your copywriting may drive visitors to get more information via your content before they buy.

 Copywriting Drives Sales And Conversions